Gyoungwe/novel_virus_analysis/README.md

 ## Step6 bowtie_siRNA
-`Cutadapt` version (4.4 15) played a role in the removal of adapter sequences and low-quality reads from raw data The sequence `"GTTCAGAGTTCTACAGTCCGACGATC"` is the 5' end adapter sequence.
+`Cutadapt` version (4.4 15) played a role in the removal of adapter sequences and low-quality reads from raw data The sequence `"GTTCAGAGTTCTACAGTCCGACGATC"` is the 5' end adapter sequence.Or '-g GTTCAGAGTTCTACAGTCCGACGATC '
 ```
  cutadapt -a GTTCAGAGTTCTACAGTCCGACGATC JPSH.clean.fa.gz > JPSH.fq.cutadapt.gz
 ```